Buick LeSabre: Seventh generation (1992–1999)

 The LeSabre was offered in two trim levels.
 The Custom trim level was the base level.
 The Limited was the premium trim level featuring alloy wheels, front hood ornament, and fold down access panels in the rear seat to access the trunk.
-The car had an 18-gallon fuel tank, Anti-lock brakes, and a power radio antenna located in the rear passenger side quarter panel.
+The car had an 18-gallon fuel tank, antilock brakes, and a power radio antenna located in the rear passenger side quarter panel.
 Instrumentation included gas gauge, speedometer, and gear indicator.
 Optional instrumentation included a tachometer and temperature, oil pressure, and charging voltage gauges.

+A dealer installed option named the "Wildcat Edition" was introduced.
+The Wildcat Edition featured a vinyl top, Wildcat logos (on C-pillars and front fender behind the wheel), embroidered leather seat upholstery and fender skirts.
+Little is known about the Wildcat Edition.

 In 1993, a special edition LeSabre was sold to commemorate Buick's 90th anniversary.
 In addition to Custom trim level standard equipment, this model included "90th Anniversary" badging, cassette player, cruise control, rear window defogger, power driver's seat, carpeted floor mats, exterior pinstripes, and choice of wire or aluminum wheel covers.

 For 1996, the LeSabre received the 3800 Series II powerplant, with a gain of 35 hp.
 The engine increased fuel economy ratings over its predecessor, 19 MPG city and 30 MPG highway United States Environmental Protection Agency estimates.

 1997 facelift

-The LeSabre was facelifted for 1997, moving the turn signal indicators to the front bumper instead of the headlamp assembly.
-A new gauge cluster with a tachometer appeared.
-The front fenders switched from the composite material to a more conventional galvanized steel substrate.
-Other minor changes also took effect, including a different grille, different rear backup lights and different trim.
-The overall effect of these changes was that the 1997-99 models looked a little slimmer than their predecessors.
-Despite the redesign of the exterior, one automotive magazine article around 1996-97 said the interior was "1970-something" meaning it was rather old-fashioned for a car from the mid-late 1990s.
+Buick facelifted the LeSabre for MY1997, relocating the turn signal indicators to the front bumper instead of the headlamp assembly, providing a revised gauge cluster with a tachometer, using galvanized steel fenders (rather than composite), as well as revising the grille, rear backup lights and trim.

-In 1999, Flint, Michigan's Buick City assembly plant, which built the LeSabre as well as the Pontiac Bonneville was shut down and LeSabre production moved to Hamtramck.
-The last 1999 LeSabre left Buick City's final line as the last Buick City-built car in June 1999.
+In 1999, Flint, Michigan's Buick City assembly plant, which manufactured the LeSabre as well as the Pontiac Bonneville ceased operations and LeSabre production moved to Hamtramck.
+The last 1999 LeSabre left Buick City's final line, becoming also the last Buick City-manufactured car — in June 1999.